January 24, 2025

-Is it RSV, the flu, something else?
+Is it RSV, the flu or something else?

-There’s no way for parents of sick kiddos to know for sure without testing.
-These respiratory illnesses, which have similar symptoms, together are sending a growing number of children to the pediatrician offices and emergency rooms.
+These respiratory illnesses, which have similar symptoms, work together to send a growing number of children to the pediatrician offices and emergency rooms this time of year.

 “RSV and influenza are the two big illnesses that we’re seeing right now,” said pediatrician Dr. James Antoon, who specializes in respiratory illness at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
-“RSV has been surging for a couple of weeks, which is unseasonably early, and the flu has been picking up in the community.”
+“Winter is the traditional time for illnesses like RSV, pneumonia, bronchiolitis, the flu and other lower respiratory illnesses.”

 So what’s a parent to do?